 - water

-There are many versions of Kung Pao, but I've experimented a lot and let me tell you I truly think I've cracked it with this one.
+There are many versions of Kung Pao, but I've experimented a lot and let me tell you I truly think I've cracked it with this recipe.

 Usually, I'd add a tiny amount of Chinese black vinegar, but it's actually become hard to get here in the UK unless I order from Amazon.